tobi-ademola/drive-clone/README.md

 - [x] Test the toolbar in dark mode
 - [x] Add the filter button and search button icon
 - [x] Make the Sidebar responsive
-- [ ] Implement the item-row component with data tables
+- [x] Basic implementation of the item-row component with data tables
+- [ ] Reimplement the upload button
+- [x] Redesign the breadcrunmbs UI
+- [ ] Confirm files that belong to a user and indicate with "me" and the email for other users
+- [ ] Access Control
+- [ ] Folder deletions (perhaps renames)
+- [ ] Disable a file row while its being deleted
 - [ ] Add the New button on the mobile interface
+- [ ] Create a file view page
 - [ ] Create the search dropdown